-Health Education and Food Organisation.
+Health Education and Food Security Organisation.

 HEFO’s focus is on helping vulnerable communities become more self-reliant – through projects supporting climate-resilient sustainable agriculture, livestock production, and increasing access to clean and safe water.
 The region in which they work is very dry – so HEFO supports borehole, agricultural, and community gardening projects to help communities cope with these challenges.

 All We Can has partnered with HEFO since 2018.
 To find out more about how All We Can work in partnership with local organisations like HEFO, click here.

 Climate change is making life increasingly difficult for families living in rural Nkayi.
 The region often experiences extended dry spells, and is prone to persistent drought as well as other extreme weather events such as floods and high temperatures.
 As a result, access to water is an issue in Nkayi, with women and young people often traveling long distances (up to 5 km) to fetch water.
 The infrequent quantities of rain which do fall in the region is insufficient for growing most crop varieties, meaning families can struggle to grow enough food to eat.

 Climate change also affects livestock in the region – animals may go for days without drinking water, or need to travel long distances to access a watering point.
 Access to safe and clean drinking water for both humans and livestock is an urgent priority in the region.